Awilum/asmcss-mixin-w/README.md

 # asmcss-mixin-w

-A mixin that provides extended functionality to set the width of an element.
+A mixin for [Assembler CSS](https://github.com/asmcss/assembler) that provides extended functionality to set the width of an element.

 ### Installation